 31 Jan What is IoT?

-The Internet of Things (IoT) offers exciting new technologies that provide solutions of efficiency, convenience, and cost savings to businesses of all sizes.
+The Internet of Things (IoT) offers exciting new technologies that provide solutions of efficiency, convenience, and savings to businesses of all sizes.
 These connected devices utilize the internet to communicate.
 Whether it’s smart security cameras, lights and thermostats or equipment sensors, credit card readers, and smart labels, small businesses are incorporating IoT devices into their day-to-day business.
 It truly represents a technological revolution.
 Yet, with each new device that’s connected to the network comes new security risks that hackers can exploit – even smart refrigerators have become weaknesses.
+But what is IoT?

 The IoT is exploding.
 Experts predict the market for IoT technologies will grow to $1.7 trillion by 2020 and that the global economic impact may reach $6.2 trillion annually by 2025.
 While small companies would be wise to recognize that IoT technology can provide a competitive edge and upgrade their business plans accordingly, security should be top of mind.
 Unfortunately, the initial rush to create new IoT devices to meet demand was largely done with security as an afterthought.
 The situation is improving as security concerns receive more attention, but caution and due diligence by users are required.

 The IoT devices themselves collect and share enormous amounts of data making them attractive targets for hackers.
 In addition, the devices are connected to networks that house valuable information.
 Those connections create potential vulnerabilities that can be exploited by cybercriminals who want network access.